As an employer, you have many obligations. You need to keep your company successful.

 Paying your employees isn't your only obligation to them, though.
-Keeping them safe should be your number one priority.
+Keeping a safe workplace environment should be your number one priority.
 According to the Bureau of Labor Statistics, in 2018, there were 2.8 million non-fatal workplace injuries and illnesses.
 There were 5,250 fatalities.

 After overexertion and slips and falls, the third-highest category of accidents involves contact with objects and equipment.
 Laborers who work around machinery are struck, pinched, shocked, or even crushed by the machines essential to their work.
 Not only are workers at risk, but employers, too.

-Here are 5 easily-avoidable scenarios that could lead to employee injury or even death.
+Here are 5 easily-avoidable workplace scenarios that could lead to employee injury or even death.

 You may have noticed that each of those scenarios had a common theme.
 Someone was doing work that required a machine or valve to be completely shut down for them to complete the job safely.
 Then, someone else unknowingly came by and turned it back on.

-If you're thinking it's about having better communication, you're only partly right.
+If you're thinking that workplace safety requires better communication, you're only partly right.
 To safely work in situations like these, the worker needs to communicate the machine's need to be left alone and make it impossible to turn on.

 The way to do this properly is with a lockout/tagout program (LOTO).

 When used properly, a LOTO program effectively prevents anyone from operating machinery while someone else is performing maintenance or is in any way in danger if the machine is running.
 It involves shutting down the machinery and disconnecting all power sources.
 It also should include warning tags to alert other employees that the device is not to be used and a lock to make it impossible for the machine to be turned on during the maintenance.